data-8/datascience/docs/tutorial.rst

 ------

-It's also possible to add columns from a dictionary, but this option is discouraged because dictionaries do not preserve column order.
+It's also possible to add columns from a dictionary.
+For users< Python 3.6 this method is discouraged because dictionary does not preserve the order.

+**Note**- New Dict implementation in Python 3.6 makes it possible for maintaining order of columns in dictionaires.
+          For more info- Read https://docs.python.org/3.6/whatsnew/3.6.html#whatsnew36-pep468

 .. ipython:: python